Agoric/documentation/main/getting-started/intro-zoe.md

     in most cases.
 You have to either already know of potential other parties, for example, from past experience trading with them, or communicate somewhere outside the contract to find them.
-- By the `instance` or someone with the authority to issue `invitations` for it making open knowledge what’s needed to get a valid `invitation`.
+- By the `instance`, or someone with the authority to issue `invitations` for it, making open knowledge what’s needed to get a valid `invitation`.
 For example, an open exchange contract with an order book might welcome everyone who wants to participate, and so would make public how to get an `invitation` to it.

 `Invitations` are ERTP `payments`, so the same principles apply to them as apply to other ERTP `payments`.
-You can send the same `payment` or `invitation` to multiple parties...but when a party claims the `payment`/`invitation`, that `payment/invitations` is dead.
+You can send the same `payment` or `invitation` to multiple parties...but when a party *claims* the `payment`/`invitation`, that `payment/invitation` is dead.
 The claimant gets a new `payment/invitation` they know was issued by the desired `issuer`, and which they have exclusive access to.